smartprocure/contexture-docs/getting-started/discovering-the-database.md

 One of the great things about Contexture is that it can be used to discover the database.
-In this page, we'll see how to write a filter that not only allows the user to refine their search, but that also shows previously unknown information about the database.
+In this page, we'll see how to write a filter that not only allows the user to refine their search, but that also shows information about our data that might not be obvious by looking at the results directly.

 ### The Facet Filter

 The `facet` type is just like any other type in the tree.
 It requires a unique key and some other properties.
-In contrast to previously seen types, such as `text` and `number`, facet doesn't require for specific values, but instead it asks for two properties: `field`, and optionally `size`.
+In contrast to previously seen types, such as `text` and `number`, facet doesn't require specific values, but instead it asks for two properties: `field`, and optionally `size`.
 This type is increadibly useful because besides filtering the results based on the `value` (or `values`) the user